This post may include affiliate links, please read our disclaimer.

 Love it or loathe it!
-Surfers Paradise is one the one hand full of buzz and fun things to do and on the other hand an overdeveloped coastal town.
+Surfers Paradise is, on the one hand, full of buzz and fun things to do and on the other hand an overdeveloped coastal town.
 More nightlife than you can poke a stick at, theme parks, surfing and plenty to do for a few days.

 We spent a week on the Gold Coast so the kids could go to a couple of theme parks.
 A cheap flight from Melbourne, budget accommodation and a rental car made for a good holiday for kids.

 The Sky Point Observation Deck is amazing, especially at night.
-Tracing the waterways and looking along the coast in both directions, it also has an informative history display.
+Seeing all the waterways from above and looking along the coast in both directions, it also has a good, informative history display.

-The Heritage listed, Currumbin Wildlife Sanctuary a little further south from Surfers in the community of Currumbin is well known and a very popular spot to visit.
+The Heritage listed, Currumbin Wildlife Sanctuary a little further south from Surfers Paradise, in the community of Currumbin, is well known and very popular spot to visit.